Querétaro Intercontinental Airport: Other operations

 The airport has consistently experienced growth.
 However, due to the increasing centralization of air traffic in Mexico City, many travelers heading to Querétaro still prefer to use Mexico City International Airport, which is approximately 150 km southeast of the city and well-connected through highways and bus services.
 Despite its potential to serve a region with nearly 5,000,000 people within a 100 km radius, Querétaro Airport's capacities are not fully utilized.
 Additionally, the opening of the Mexico City-Felipe Angeles Airport (Mexico City-AIFA) in 2022 poses potential challenges for Querétaro in attracting new commercial flights.
-Nevertheless, in 2023, Aeromexico announced plans for a flight to Detroit, and Viva Aerobus revealed flights to Houston-Intercontinental and San Antonio.
+Nevertheless, in 2023, Aeromexico announced plans for a flight to Detroit, and Viva revealed flights to Houston-Intercontinental and San Antonio.